-This led to the establishment of her school, catered to teaching women how to read and write.
+This led to the establishment of her school, which catered to teaching women how to read and write.
 Ibu Kartini was determined to stand her ground on the belief that despite gender and socioeconomic background, everyone should have the right to be educated.
-Unfortunately, her school foundation was only short lived as she passed away at the age of 25 when giving birth to her son.
+Unfortunately, her school foundation was only short-lived as she passed away at the age of 25 when giving birth to her son.

-Her progressive mindset led example for countless women in Indonesia, and her enthusiasm for nationalism set the tone for the country from then on.
-Today, Kartini Day on April 21, is declared a National Holiday in respect to advocating for womens’ rights.
+Her progressive mindset has led as an example for countless women in Indonesia, and her enthusiasm for nationalism set the tone for the country from then on.
+Today, Kartini Day on April 21, is declared a National Holiday in respect to advocating for women’s’ rights.